tharapalanivel/fms-model-optimizer/examples/GPTQ/README.md

     |            |              |       |none  |     5|perplexity|↓  |5.8879 |±  |0.1546|
 ```
 > [!NOTE]
-> There are some randomness in generating the model and data, the resulting accuracy may vary ~$\pm$ 0.05.
+> There is some randomness in generating the model and data, the resulting accuracy may vary ~$\pm$ 0.05.

 ## Code Walkthrough

 1. Command line arguments will be used to create a GPTQ quantization config.
-(Information about the required arguments and their default values can be found in [fms_mo/training_args.py](../../fms_mo/training_args.py) )
+Information about the required arguments and their default values can be found [here](../../fms_mo/training_args.py)

     ```python
     from auto_gptq import AutoGPTQForCausalLM, BaseQuantizeConfig